sarthak333/minimal-grid-system/README.md

 # Points to note
  * This is a 12-columns based grid, thus the suffix of the columns used in any row should always add upto 12.
  * All the column classes can be both responsive or non-responsive, depending on the row class chosen.
  * This is a skeleton grid.
-It might not work exactly as you would like it to, thus feel free to make and suggest chagnes.
+Instead of making it feature rich, I decided to only provide a base to which the developer can build their perfect grid system according to their needs.
+It might not work exactly as you would like it to, thus feel free to make and suggest changes.
 Also, I'd love it if you were to make a separate branch for your version of this grid and share it with others too.
  * Suggestions and PRs are welcomed.

  # Happy Coding!